Welcome to the Epidermoid Brain Tumor Society

 EBTS promotes awareness and advocates for research for the epidermoid brain tumor.
 The epidermoid brain tumor can reoccur for many patients and there is a limit to how many tumors and surgeries epidermoid patients can have before quality of life is threatened.
 Only with research can these brain tumors be eradicated.

-Patient founded, EBTS is an incorporated, non-profit organization, recognized as such by the IRS, and is supported by contributions from its members, friends, along with corporate grants.
+Patient founded, EBTS is an incorporated, non-profit organization, recognized as such by the IRS, and is supported by contributions from individuals, friends, along with corporate grants.

-Join us on Facebook to find support and information from many members from around the world.
+Join us on Facebook to find support and information from many patients from around the world.

 General Disclaimer: This website has been designed to provide information and education for the general public and healthcare professionals regarding the epidermoid brain tumor.
 EBTS does not endorse any commercial product, physician, surgical procedure, medical institution or its staff.
 EBTS encourages you to contact you own physician for any diagnosis or treatment, and do not change your treatment plan without consent from a physician.